effml-postech/blog-post/content/docs/spring24/10_/_index.md

 ### 3.e Summary of Methods

-The main contribution of this paper lies in the application of CEMA (Complex Exponential Moving Average), which effectively captures the positional information of internal embeddings ($H$) by incorporating a circular system in the complex domain.
+The main contribution of this paper lies in the application of CEMA (Complex Exponential Moving Average), which effectively captures the positional information of internal embeddings ({{< katex >}}H{{< /katex >}}) by incorporating a circular system in the complex domain.
 By using periodic functions like sine and cosine, CEMA can encode the sequential nature of the input data, allowing the model to better understand and utilize the temporal dependencies.

 However, the introduction of complex numbers in CEMA doubles the dimensionality of the variables, which can potentially lead to significant instability during the training process.
 To address this issue, the authors propose three additional methods: Timestep Normalization, Normalized Attention, and 2-hop Residual Connection.
 These techniques work in conjunction with CEMA to stabilize the training process and ensure the model's robustness.